29-29/school-folder/SY20-21/11ST2/stem2-portfolio.md

 2. In this performance task, we drew out the IPO model for the same research topic we’ve been holding in Task 3 & 4.
 We also determined the scope and limitations for the study.

 #### **4th Quarter**

+1. In this performance task, we determined the research instrument to use for our hypothetical research.

 ### How may the skills that you have developed in this Performance Task be of help to you in your future career?
 #### **3rd Quarter**